sdadasdasdwa/AndroidReverseLearning/AndroidFridaBeginnersBook/Chap04/ReadMe.md

     TIPS: the backtrace content perform that functions printed first is called last.

-    Finally, you can find the OnClick function operation make the REPL effect.
+    Finally, we can summarized that use Objection can help us localize the important code.

 ## frida development philosophy

 1. Objection Assisted localization

     ```frida
+    // list activities
+    android hooking list activities

     // install and traverse all activity later start corresponding activity
     android intent launch activity com.example.CaculatorActivity